 In this complex, compelling vision, community proves an immensely powerful force against such oppression.
 Gentrification has all but won.
 Police brutality ensures its victory.
 But there's one last bastion of resistance, the neighbourhood known as The Kitchen, where residents hold firm in their homes on the Thames's south bank.

-SEE ALSO: Daniel Kaluuya's 'The Kitchen' trailer explores inequality in dystopian London
+Daniel Kaluuya's 'The Kitchen' trailer explores inequality in dystopian London

 As well as making his directorial debut with The Kitchen, Kaluuya co-wrote the script with Joe Murtagh (The Woman in the Wall, Calm with Horses), blending social realism and sci-fi elements, and digging into social politics, inequality, grief, and family through protagonists Izi (Top Boy star Kane Robinson) and Benji (Jedaiah Bannerman).